FaultyPine/UltimateModShop/README.md

 ## Building
+You'll want to change the paths in both `build.sh`, and in the `EXTRA_LIBPATHS` variable in the makefile.

 See instructions for building from the borealis readme [here](https://github.com/natinusala/borealis).

     The important part there is the parts under `Building the demo for Switch` and `Building the demo for PC`.